 Disc Golf Discs

 For beginners, I suggest focusing on improving your throwing technique using the slower discs, such as putters and midranges.
 These discs are usually easier to control and throw with a lot of glide.
-You will also need to familiarize yourself with the flight rating of the discs, which is generally indicated on the discs, as it will help you understand the flight characteristics of each disc and how it responds to the type of throw that you want to do.
+Familiarize yourself with the flight rating of the discs, which is typically indicated on the discs.
+This will help you understand the flight characteristics of each disc and how it responds to the type of throw you want to perform.

 Other Things You Need